 - Use the borrowed money to invest in an income-producing asset such as a managed fund, an investment property or shares.

-- Repeat this process each year until your deductible loan entirely replaces your non-deductible loan.
+- Repeat this process each year until your investment-purpose loan entirely replaces your non-deductible loan.

 For a debt recycling strategy to work you need:

-- A regular, independent income you can rely on to deliver a surplus cash flow to cover the interest payments on your investment loan.
+- A regular income that is generated independently of this debt recycling strategy.
+This income can deliver a surplus cash flow to cover the interest payments on your investment loan.